Westinghouse Sign: Combinations

 It was commonly believed that there were practically an infinite number of sequences in which the sign's elements could be lit, and that no sequence was ever repeated.
 The Westinghouse Electric Corporation encouraged this perception.
-In reality, the cycle of display patterns would repeat every six minutes, employing a subset of 120 lighting combinations created by Westinghouse designers.
-To heighten interest in the sign, lighting patterns would be changed from time to time by selecting different sequences from the 120 available displays.
+In reality, they were lit in a pattern that repeated every six minutes, and the pattern was changed from time to time; the sign had 120 usable combinations of lit and unlit elements, and each six-minute pattern was a selected subset of those 120.
 A Westinghouse Prodac 50 computer controlled the sign, since it was well-suited to handling repetitive tasks.